 The available folders are based on your Group By, Issues for, and Filter Set selections.
+At the end of each folder name, enclosed in brackets, is the number of audited issues and the total number of issues in the folder.
+For example, Command Injection - [1 / 3] indicates that one issue out of three categorized as Command Injection has been audited.
 After you select a folder, the plugin retrieves the appropriate issues from Fortify Software Security Center.